JOBSVUE/thedig/README.md

 # 🪨➜💎 Gemway API

-Enrich data about someone (e.g job title, company, profile pictures etc.) using determinist, OSINT (Opensource Intelligence) and IA in a privacy-friendly way i.e only public data this person consent to share (no databreach) with the possibility to #OptOut.
+Enrich data about someone (e.g job title, company, profile pictures etc.) using determinist, OSINT (Opensource Intelligence) and IA (future).
+Privacy-friendly design: only public data the mined person consent to share (no databreach) are exposed and any one could easily #OptOut.

 ## ✨ Features